Plugin author guide

 depending on private spectrochempy.plugins internals.

-See also Writing a Plugin, Plugin accessors, Numeric backends, and Unit contexts.
+See also Plugin architecture, Plugin accessors, Numeric backends, and Unit contexts.